Embroidery for Beginners - Stitching Made Simple

 2. Embroidery Hoop

-An outer hoop and an inner hoop are used to secure the fabric taut while you stitch.
+An outer hoop and an inner hoop are used to secure the fabric tightly while you stitch.
 Opt for a hoop that comfortably holds your fabric without distorting it.

 3. Embroidery Thread

-Embroidery floss is the most common thread used, composed of six individual strands that can be separated according to your desired thickness.
+Embroidery thread is the most common thread used, composed of six individual strands that can be separated according to your desired thickness.
 Explore different colors and textures to bring your designs to life.

 4. Scissors